ComplexSystemsModeling/itkVoronoiQuadEdgeMeshFilter/README.txt

-# This work was done by St√©phane U. Rigaud, Humayun Irshad, Bertrand Moreau and Alexandre Goualliard
+# This work was done by Stéphane U. Rigaud, Humayun Irshad, Bertrand Moreau and Alexandre Gouaillard
 # www.ipal.cnrs.fr

 # How to use the Primal/Dual code
-# This small tutorial suposed that you already have CMake and Git installed on your computer.
+# This small tutorial supposed that you already have CMake and Git installed on your computer.
-# You can find them repectively at
+# You can find them respectively at

 http://www.cmake.org
 http://git-scm.com

 # 1 - ITK Installation
-#     First, download the latest version of our modified ITK from the github repositories of the ComplexSystem team.
+#     First, download the latest version of our modified ITK from the github repositories
-#     This version contain the latest addition on the itkQuadEdgeMesh structure that is needed to run our work.
+#     of the ComplexSystem team.
+This version contains the latest addition
+#     on the itkQuadEdgeMesh structure that is needed to run our work.
+The easiest way is to
-#     The easiest way is to clone the git repository from github where you want to download the sources.
+#     clone the git repository from github where you want to download the sources.

 git clone https://github.com/ComplexSystemsModeling/ITK.git
 cd ./ITK
 git submodule update --init

 #     Once the sources and submodule are downloaded, you need to compile it.
-#     This is totaly similar to installing a standart version of ITK.
+#     This is totally similar to installing a standard version of ITK.
 #     Use CMake and your favorite C++ Compiler.
 #     For more help on the matter, several tutorial can be found on ITK website